Freegle/iznik-server-go/README.md

 So far this a proof of concept to see whether we can have a Go version of the server which is significantly faster than the [PHP version](https://github.com/Freegle/iznik-server).

-What works:
+What works - read-only access to:
-* /api/message/:id
+* Groups
-* /api/group/:id
+* Messages
+* Users (including the logged in user via a JWT)

 What doesn't work:
-* Access to data which is private to a logged-in user or to mods.
+* Access to data which is private to moderators.
 * Write-access or any kind of actions.
-* Everything else.
+...which is done using the older PHP API.

 ## Funding
 The development has been funded by Freegle for use in the UK,